 Origin and History

-The regiment was raised in 1745 from the second battalion of Bourdon which had originally been raised for Bourdon in 1744.
-Bourdon, himself, deserted to the French in 1745 and his regiment was split into three regiments: Graf Kielmannsegg (later 12A), Brunck (later 12B) and Hohorst (later 13A).
+This regiment was initially the first battalion of Bourdon Infantry, a regiment originally counting three battalions, which had been raised in 1741.
+In 1745, Bourdon, himself, deserted to the French and his former regiment was split into three distinct regiments: Count Kielmannsegg (later 12A), Brunck (later 12B) and Hohorst (later 13A).

 During the Seven Years' War, the regiment was commanded by: